DDvO/Duplicate-Contacts-Manager/README.md

 * The '≡' symbol is shown between fields with identical values.
 All other relations are determined after abstraction of values (see the definitions below).
+* The '≃' symbol is used for indicating matching names, email addresses, or phone numbers.
 * The '≅' symbol is used for indicating equivalent fields and equivalent cards.
 * The '⋦' and '⋧' symbols indicate that a field or a whole card contains less/more information than the other.
 * The '⊆' and '⊇' symbols indicate the subset/superset relation on email addresses or phone numbers.